www.alxm.org

 Convenient Single-Letter Git Command Aliases#

 I also keep a few short shell aliases for the Git commands I use the most day to day.
-All of them are for read-only actions - muscle memory for repetitive things is nice and all, until you get burned that one time at 1am...
+All of them are for read-only actions though...
+Muscle memory for repetitive things is nice, until that one time at 1am...

 1